Knowledge Article

 Understanding Island Alternatives

 Island competes across several overlapping categories.
 Each category addresses enterprise browser security and remote access from a different architectural angle.
 Understanding these models helps organizations choose the right fit based on risk tolerance, device strategy, and user experience requirements.
+Enterprise browsers act like a secure wrapper around your web activity, much like a security guard standing at the door of your web apps that stops users from taking screenshots, copying text, or downloading sensitive files to personal folders.

 Secure Workspace Solutions